opencast/helper-scripts/schedule-now/readme.md

 - `USER="opencast_system_account"`
 - `PASSWORD="CHANGE_ME"`

-The default times can be passed to the script as command line argument.
+You can overwrite the default times be passed new ones to the script as command line argument.
 For example, to schedule a 15min recording in 5 min run:

-    sh schedule-now.sh 5 15
+    ./schedule-now.sh 5 15

-A more complex example: To schedule 100 recordings of 5 minutes each, starting in 1 minute, and at 15 minute intervals after that:
+A more complex example: To schedule 100 recordings of 5 minutes each, starting in 1 minute, and at 15 minute intervals after that (using bash):

-for i in {0..100}; do sh schedule-now.sh $((15 * i + 1)) 5; done
+    for i in {0..100}; do ./schedule-now.sh $((15 * i + 1)) 5; done